About EmergingEdTech – Learning About Emerging Education and Instructional Technologies and Sharing the Learning Journey

 There is so much that can be done to engage students with these evolving technologies, and educators should strive to be aware of them, and to provide students with insights into them.
 We really hope to encourage a dialogue here – to hear back from readers who have used these and similar technologies and can share their experiences, perspective, and knowledge.

 If you are also interested in the use of Internet technologies and other emerging technologies for use in and out of the classroom, please join us on this journey.
 Subscribe to this blog, “fan up” at the Facebook Fan Page, subscribe to the YouTube Channel, follow me on Twitter (@emergingedtech), and pass a post to a friend!
 We also welcome and encourage comments, so please weigh in with your thoughts, and don’t hesitate to ask questions.
 Thanks!

 Chief Information Officer at The College of Westchester in White Plains, NY.

 [Disclaimer: This is a personal weblog.
 The opinions expressed here represent my own, or other writers, and not those of my employer.]

 AND NOW FOR A LITTLE SHAMELESS SELF PROMOTION (OF A SLIGHTLY DIFFERENT NATURE!)

-In addition to blogging, another little hobby of mine is music.
-I write, sing, play guitar, and record my own original songs, and the occasional cover song.
+In addition to blogging, another passion of mine is music.
+I write, sing, play guitar, and record my own original songs (several originals of different styles are available for sampling and sale on Amazon.com and iTunes), and the occasional cover song.
 I’ve also put together a few videos – some performance videos and some more produced videos.
 I share these on my YouTube Channel at www.youtube.com/user/minstrel.
 I hope you’ll stop by and check some of these out.

 Here’s a couple original songs and videos (created with a mix of PowerPoint, Photoshop, Camtasia, Vuvox, and a few other apps):